infozenfrance/Phraseanet-Docs/en/User/Guide/Push.rst

 By default, sharing access are allocated in accordance with the level of access granted.

-* The **Access** level gives access to read-only mode on the sending list
+* The **Access level** grants access to read-only mode on the sending list
-* The **Editor** level gives access to read and write mode on the sending list content.
+* The **Editor level** grants access to read and write mode on the contents of the sending list.
-* The **Admin** level gives access to read and write mode and allows also to remove some shared lists.
+* The **Admin level** grants access to read and write mode and also allows to delete shared lists.

-remove a list
+Delete a list
 *************

-**To remove a sending list**, select it in the list of the sending lists. the list displays, then click on the **Remove** button located on the top right of the interface.
+**To delete a sending list**, display it by selecting it in the list of the sending lists, then click on the **Delete** button on the top right of the interface.
+Confirm (or cancel) the deletion.
-A window displays and asks for a removal confirmation. click on *Ok* to remove definitively the list.

 .. note::

-    If the name of the removed list still appears in the list of the sending lists, click on the *Refresh* button located on the left of the interface.
+    If the name of the deleted list still appears in the list of the sending lists, click on the *Refresh* button on the left of the interface.